Noraldim/CHAT-BOT/README.md

 LIFE 2.0

-Demo video show how the bot works  ; ) if the bot didn't works the server is down contact me :)) https://github.com/Noraldim/RESOURCES/assets/58360899/9e719962-d80d-464c-8c43-6815d978d994
+The demo video show how the bot works  ; ) if the bot didn't work the server is down contact me :)) https://github.com/Noraldim/RESOURCES/assets/58360899/9e719962-d80d-464c-8c43-6815d978d994